maniospas/Blombly/docs/setup.md

 Before jumping into actual coding, let us peek at errors that Blombly may create.
 There are two types.
 First, syntax errors make the compiler halt.
-Second, lfiogical errors occur at runtime, are intercepted with `try`, and handled with `catch`.
+Second, lfiogical errors occur at runtime, are intercepted with `do`, and handled with `catch`.
 To see what a syntax error looks like, execute the following invalid code.
 We get an error telling us that the + operation for string concatenation has no right-hand side.
 The compiler shows the exact position of the missing expression within the source code.